 What Documentation do I need?

-Submit the most recent comprehensive diagnostic evaluation, or a completed Documentation of Disability Form, that includes current disability limitations and how they impact learning, suggested accommodations and any evidence of effective past accommodation.
+Submit the most recent comprehensive diagnostic evaluation, or a completed Documentation of Disability Form, that includes current disability limitations and how they impact the student, suggested accommodations and any evidence of effective past accommodation.
 A general statement of symptoms or difficulties is not sufficient.

-Requests for an Emotional Support Animal (ESA) require documentation that is recent and that speaks to a continuing diagnostic and therapeutic relationship between the professional and the student that justifies the ESA recommendation.
-It should include statements specific to: how the animal serves as an accommodation; and how the need for the animal relates to the ability of the resident to pursue and enjoy the living arrangements provided by the university.
-Generally, letters from mental health care professionals who are not licensed to practice in North Carolina or in the state in which you primarily reside and who have had no contact with the student except for a single prepaid encounter that resulted in the letter are not reliable documentation.
+Requests for an Emotional Support Animal (ESA) also requires documentation that is recent and that speaks to a continuing diagnostic and therapeutic relationship between the professional and the student that justifies the ESA recommendation.
+It should include statements specific to: the provider’s specific diagnosis of the condition; how the animal serves as an accommodation; and how the need for the animal relates to the ability of the resident to pursue and enjoy the living arrangements provided by the university.
+Generally, documentation from mental health care professionals who are not licensed to practice in North Carolina or in the state in which you primarily reside and who have had no contact with the student except for a single prepaid encounter that resulted in the documentation are not reliable.

 The DSO access consultant will contact the student to discuss the functional limitations and any perceived barriers to the course or campus environment.
 Students should be prepared to discuss the impact of the disability on their educational experience.